shijoshaji/myBlogAtHashnode/cl2vey4aq0292u5nvg28t8enf.md

 ## Installation
-Assuming you already have a good IDE (am using VS Code here) You will need Node.js & NPM, download [node](https://nodejs.org/en/download/) based on your OS Once installed you can confirm by opening a terminal and typing below cmd
+Assuming you already have a good IDE (am using VS Code here) You will need Node.js & NPM, download [node](https://nodejs.org/en/download/) based on your OS.
+Once installed you can confirm by opening a terminal and typing below cmd
 ```
 node -v